kdeldycke/kevin-deldycke-blog/content/2010/optical-illusion-circles-motion-svg.md

 ![]({attach}optical-illusion-circles-in-motion-preview.png)

-And as the title say, you can [download my original SVG source file]({attach}optical-illusion-circles-in-motion.svgz) (released under a [Creative Commons BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/)).
+Unfortunately I lost the original SVG source file (`optical-illusion-circles-in-motion.svgz`).
+But I was able to recover the original PNG file.